bartke/frost/README.md

-# Threshold Signatures With Ed25519 - MPC Example
+# FROST MPC - Threshold Signatures With Ed25519

-Simple example to show MPC-based distributed key generation and signing using the Edwards 25519 elliptic curve.
-This is based on the [taurushq-io/frost-ed25519](https://github.com/taurushq-io/frost-ed25519) package and the respective [paper on FROST](https://eprint.iacr.org/2020/852.pdf).
+Example to show MPC-based distributed key generation and signing using the Edwards 25519 elliptic curve.
+This example is based on the [taurushq-io/frost-ed25519](https://github.com/taurushq-io/frost-ed25519) package and the respective [paper on FROST](https://eprint.iacr.org/2020/852.pdf) to show message exchange via JSON.
 FROST eliminates the need for a trusted dealer by using a distributed key generation (DKG) protocol.

 This example demonstrates:
 1. **Distributed Key Generation (DKG)**: N participants generate a shared public key and individual private key shares without any single party knowing the full private key.